 The college currently has three international students – two Tongan boys attending on scholarships from the Rugby Foundation and a Year Nine student from the Philippines, whose mother lives in Hawke’s Bay.

-Soni Paletua and Maika Fehehoko are both eighteen years old and in Year Thirteen.
+Soni Paletua and Maika Fehoko are both eighteen years old and in Year Thirteen.
 They started at St. John’s in February, having attended the same school in Tonga.

 Maika says they came to St. John’s to further their education and to play for the First XV rugby team.